fazle-rabbi-dev/Productivity-Guide-For-Muslims/chapters/Chapter-1.md

    - Use an alarm to ensure you wake up on time.
 Choose a tone that is effective but not harsh.
 	   - You can find cool alarm tones on [Zedge](https://www.zedge.net/).

-> [!NOTE] 🚨 **Important**
+> [!NOTE]
-> You might have experienced waking up when your alarm rings, only to hit the snooze button without leaving your bed 🛏️!
+> **🚨 Important**   You might have experienced waking up when your alarm rings, only to hit the snooze button without leaving your bed 🛏️!
 >
 > To fully **wake up**, I follow two effective methods mentioned below 👇:

-1. **📷 QR Alarm:**
+1. **📷 QR Alarm:** (Method-1)
    I'm using an app called **Alarmy** ([Play Store Link](https://play.google.com/store/apps/details?id=droom.sleepIfUCan)).
    This app allows you to set an alarm with a unique stop mission, and one interesting mission is **QR Code Scanning**. 😱

-2. **How to use it:**
+  - **How to use it:**
      - Create a **QR Code** (you can generate one online), print it, and place it on the wall or outside your room door.
      - Set an alarm in Alarmy and select **QR Code Scan** as the mission.
 Scan your QR Code to link it.
      - When your alarm rings, you'll need to leave your bed to stop it by scanning the QR Code.
 Without the code, you can't turn off or reduce the sound.
      - (In special cases, you can use the app’s **Emergency Mode** if scanning isn't possible.)

-3. **Why it works:**
+  - **Why it works:**
      - This method forces you to physically get out of bed to stop the alarm.
      - Once you're up, resist the temptation to return to bed—begin your **Fajr preparations** instead! 😊

-2. 🚨  *Keep Your Phone Away from Your Bed 📱*
+2. 🚨 *Keep Your Phone Away from Your Bed 📱* (Method-2)
    - Place your phone or alarm device at a distance, such as on a chair in the middle of the room.
    - This forces you to physically get out of bed to turn it off.
      - **Example**: If your phone is on a chair across the room, the alarm will require you to take a short walk to silence it.
 This simple act helps train your brain 🧠 to associate the alarm with getting out of bed.